 An introduction to clinical trials for cancer care.

-There are several myths that contribute to a poor rate of participation in clinical trials by adult cancer patients.
+This article examines some of thel myths that contribute to a poor rate of participation in clinical trials by adult cancer patients.

-Understanding the costs involved in participating in a clinical trial.
+This article provides information about the costs involved in participating in a clinical trial.

 This article provides information and links to organizations that provide education and resources about clinical trials.